XDC-Community/docs/get-details/networks/mainnet.md

 ## Public Networks

-Users with an internet connection and access the a full node RPC one can easily access a public network.
+Users with an internet connection and access to a full node RPC can easily access a public network.
 They can read, create, or validate transactions executed on the blockchain, and a consensus mechanism makes agreement on the state of the network possible.&#x20;

 **XDC MainNet Specifications**